 In the trendy and new Camp North End, Leah & Louise is one of the hottest restaurants in Charlotte.
 Locally sourced, the theme to the menu is deep South.

 Coming from James Beard-nominated Chef Greg Collier, you’ll find dishes inspired by the Mississippi Valley foodways like smoked Gulf Shrimp, boudin, a good ole fashioned oatmeal cookie sandwich.

 Note: Open for dinner only (advanced reservations highly recommended!)

 237 N Tryon St

-Elevating Southern dishes with creativity and fine attention to detail, The Asbury is a delightful place to eat in Charlotte in any meal!
+Elevating Southern dishes with creativity and fine attention to detail, The Asbury is one of the most delightful restaurants in Charlotte in any meal!

 From the incredible banana fosters pancakes at brunch to melt-in-your-mouth pork cheeks and squash pie at dinner, you are bound to have a wonderful culinary experience at The Asbury.

 225 S Poplar S

 Why even eat a meal if you can’t do it in style?!
-Haymaker in Uptown is not only a stunning Charlotte restaurant inside, but also dishes out a menu to rival the beauty.
+Haymaker in Uptown is among the most stunning restaurants in Charlotte, with a menu to rival its aesthetics.

-This is definitely a restaurant where you are going to want to order a cocktail as their drink menu is as carefully thought out as their food.
+Haymaker is definitely a restaurant where you will want to order a cocktail as their drink menu is as carefully thought out as their food.

 2909 N Davidson St